kevin-fang/lightning-eye-classifier/README.md

 To download the NumPy arrays and assembly files needed for the project, set the Arvados API tokens and run `./download_dependencies.sh` - this downloads the tiled data, names, information, and assembly files into the appropriate folders.

+### Running the classifier

+First, clone the GitHub repository with `git clone --recursive https://github.com/kevin-fang/lightning-eye-classifier`.
+The `--recursive` is important as the tile-searching script is there.

 There are three ways to run the classifier:

 Run the Python scripts by themselves: